Leading child sexual abuse lawyers fighting for the rights of minors who have suffered harm in South Carolina.

 Unfortunately, most children keep sexual abuse a secret.
 It is estimated that only ten percent of abused children report it to an adult.
 Understandably, child victims of abuse may distrust adults after such an experience because in more than 9 out of 10 cases, the abuser is someone who the child knows and trusts.

 In such difficult times, choose a caring South Carolina injury attorney who will fight aggressively for you and your family.
-With The Michael Jeffcoat Firm on your side, you will receive one-on-one attention and skilled representation.
+With The Jeffcoat Firm on your side, you will receive one-on-one attention and skilled representation.

 Liability for child sexual abuse in South Carolina

 Research shows that child abuse, including molestation, most often occurs at the hands of a trusted authority figure.
 Perpetrators commonly include teachers, camp counselors, doctors, neighbors, coaches, babysitters, and clergy members.

 When a child is victimized by a sexual predator, both the perpetrator and the people or organization responsible for the perpetrator may be held liable.
 The abuser, not surprisingly, can be held liable for physically committing the violation.
 Other parties may be liable for failing to protect the child.

 Responsibility for allowing abuse to occur or failing to report abuse may fall on:

 - Summer camps

 - Any other organization with a duty to protect the child

 A civil sexual abuse lawsuit is different and separate from a criminal case.
 In a criminal case, the perpetrator may face jail time and other punishment, but in civil case the victim and his or her family may receive monetary and other compensation from the perpetrator or other at-fault parties.
 The burden of proof is higher in a criminal case, so if the perpetrator has already been convicted then it may be easier to win the civil case.
 But even if the perpetrator was not convicted, he may still be found liable for civil damages.